jhinkey/liferay-docs/en/discover/deployment/articles/03-configuring-liferay/06-content-delivery-network/00-content-delivery-network-intro.markdown

 that replace the old host with your new CDN host so they are automatically cached and served afterwards by the CDN.

-To configure your CDN in the Control Panel, navigate to *Control Panel* &rarr;
-*Configuration* &rarr; *Instance Settings*.
-In the main configuration, there are three fields related to CDNs:
+To configure your CDN in the Control Panel, navigate to *Control Panel* &rarr; *Configuration* &rarr; *Instance Settings* &rarr; *Configuration*.
+In the *General Main Configuration* section, there are three CDN-related fields:

 - *CDN Host HTTP*
 - *CDN Host HTTPS*